metricjar/atom-python/README.md

 ## Usage

-### Tracker usage
+### High Level API - "Tracker"
 **NOTE:**
-The tracker is a based on a thread pool which is controlled by BatchEventPool and  a backlog (QueueEventStorage) By default the BatchEventPool is configured to use one thread, you can change it when constructing the tracker.
+The tracker is a based on a thread pool which is controlled by BatchEventPool and a backlog (QueueEventStorage) By default the BatchEventPool is configured to use one thread (worker), you can change it when constructing the tracker.
-This are the defaults for both Classes (inside config.py):
+These are the default parameters for both Classes (inside config.py):
 ```python
 # Tracker Config
 BATCH_SIZE = 500